jianminchen/LeetCode-Java-Solutions/README.md

 280 out of 297 as of Dec.
 5th, 2015.

+306 out of 317 as of Feb.
+21st, 2016.

-File names that start with a three digit number are solutions in my second session, which were done from Oct. to Dec., 2015.
+File names that start with a three digit number are solutions in my second session.
 The three digit number is the problem number in LeetCode.

 The solutions serve as a self record.
 Various optimizations can be done in terms of time complexity, space complexity, and code cleanness.